-The London Borough of Havering may 'pre-pay' their primary and/or secondary contribution rates annually or triennially in advance.
-Given the discounted nature our calculations, the London Borough of Havering Pool rate shown above would be eligible for a reduction where the 'pre-payments' were made in April.
+\The London Borough of Havering may 'pre-pay' their Primary and/or Secondary Rates annually or triennially in advance.
+Given the discounted nature our calculations, the London Borough of Havering Pool rate shown above would be eligible for a reduction if any 'pre-payments' were made in April.
+The appropriate reductions to apply are shown below: